-The Foundation is a not-for-profit organization that reports under Financial Accounting Standards Board (FASB) standards, including Accounting Standards Codification ("ASC") Topic 958-605-05, Accounting for Contributions Received and Contributions Made, and ASC Topic 958-205-05, Financial Reporting for Not-for-Profit Organizations.
+The Foundation is a not-for-profit organization that reports under Financial Accounting Standards Board (FASB) standards.
 As such, certain revenue recognition criteria and presentation features are different from GASB revenue recognition criteria and presentation features.
 With the exception of necessary presentation adjustments, no modifications have been made to the Foundation's financial information in the University's financial report for these differences.